-In collaboration with the Louisiana State Museum, the Folklife Program produced the traveling exhibit, A Better Life for All: Traditional Arts of Louisiana's Immigrant Communities, which is available through the Louisiana State Museum's Traveling Exhibit Program.
+In collaboration with the Louisiana State Museum, the Folklife Program produced the traveling exhibit, A Better Life for All: Traditional Arts of Louisiana's Immigrant Communities.
 The traveling exhibit is composed of four free-standing panels suitable for libraries and other public venues.
-Contact Susan Moreau, email@example.com, 225-219-0725 to book the exhibit and receive the exhibit specifications.
+Contact Maida Owens, email@example.com, 225-342-8178 for more information.

 The exhibitor's kit with guide for teachers is available online here.